hevnsnt/norecognition/README.md

 ---
 ## Fuzzer in Action
 To illustrate this process, here's a glimpse into the fuzzer at work.
 The fuzzer automatically tests facial detection resilience by taking baseline images, generating and overlaying diverse adversarial patterns, then running them through multiple detection and recognition models to identify failures or anomalies.
 These results feed into evolutionary mutation routines for future epochs, refining how patterns evolve to reveal weaknesses in recognition systems.
 <p align="center">
   <img src="./images/v05_fuzzer_working.gif" alt="Fuzzer Working" width="1024">
 </p>

 The fuzzer features a full-screen Terminal User Interface (TUI) for real-time analysis.
 This TUI provides live-updating panels for overall stats, epoch progress, a detailed anomaly log, and an in-terminal image preview of the most recent anomaly found.
 You'll notice the *Anomaly Preview* is a low-resolution, "pixel-art" style image.
 This is an intentional feature.
 The image is rendered inside the terminal using text characters and is resized to a small character width for performance. *Another thing to Note: In this example you can see the mutation and evolution engines working (increased anomalies) over each epoch as the fuzzer "learns" what works!* ✨COOL✨

+As of **v0.9.8**, the fuzzer now runs as a **distributed testing network** with multiple machines contributing compute power simultaneously.
+All results are aggregated in real-time and displayed on a live dashboard at [**norecognition.org**](https://norecognition.org), where you can watch the research progress unfold.

 >(Note: This sample is only a fraction of our input models and while some show analysis anomalies, it purposefully does not include any bypass techniques.
-Version v0.6 (in release candidate testing now) will standardize all testing on a fixed, diverse set of persona images, which are described in detail in [`personas.md`](./personas.md)).
+Version v0.9.8 standardizes all testing on a fixed, diverse set of persona images, which are described in detail in [`personas.md`](./personas.md)).

 Each image below represents a unique adversarial pattern generated and then applied to a facial region, ready for testing against advanced recognition models.
 These are just a few of the thousands the system evaluates per epoch to find those elusive "failure patterns."